wanprabu/wanprabu.github.io/_posts/2024-08-24-make-beamer-slides-in-obsidian.md

   - category2
 ---

 I recently made a success when building beamer slides using [Obisidian](https://obsidian.md/).
-I am familiar of using pure LaTeX to make a
+Though I am familiar of using pure LaTeX to make a beamer presentation, this markdown offers a better idea by using slightly less code.
+The conversion of markdown file was handled very well by the power of Pandoc.

+It seems ridiculous to make just make a presentation using all these methods.
+I could simply jump to a more convenient software like PowerPoint.
+But somehow this routine is painful to lay out every slide.
+Then you end up with inconsistent slide format.
+Nonetheless, I still use PowerPoint occasionally for some simple graphic editing works.

 After so many trial and errors, the presentation material was finally built.
 Previously, I have made a beamer template in Obsidian.
 But for some reasons the template was not able to produce the results as I expected.
+So I made some improvements in the template and make a preamble file to customise the slide format.

 Requirements
 ======